KabirDabholkar/separatrix_locator/README.md

 # Separatrix Locator

 A Python package for locating separatrices in black-box dynamical systems using Koopman eigenfunctions from the paper: [*Finding separatrices of dynamical flows with Deep Koopman Eigenfunctions*](https://arxiv.org/abs/2505.15231).
+Includes newer variants called 'squashed' Koopman Eigenfunctions, which are introduced in a blog (coming soon).

 ---
 This is a cleaner (but as of now, less complete) refactor of: https://github.com/KabirDabholkar/separatrixLocator.git